naksyn/Pyramid/README.md

 Insert parameters in the upper part of the script.

+#### base-pythonmemorymodule.py

+Insert parameters in the upper part of the script and the right dll procedure to be called.

 #### Unzip embeddable package and execute the download cradle on target